 Well maintained equipment will give a lifetime of reliable service and produce superb coffee.

-We recommend that your machine be serviced at 18 month intervals and that only filtered, softened water be used in espresso machines.
+We recommend that your home machine be serviced at 2 year intervals and that only filtered, softened water be used in espresso machines.
 If we’ve serviced it, it should be fine for up to 2 years.
 Office coffee machines will require yearly service as they have a tougher life.
 Please note that drinking water filters are rarely adequate for espresso machines.
 We have produced a guide to filtration which will explain the reasons why you should use filtered water.
 General operation tips can be found in our in home training manual.
 Some great online videos are also available for Rocket Espresso and VBM machines, but the techniques shown are applicable to all brands.

 What should I be doing to look after my machine?